MonashMath/SCI1022/Unix-CLI.md

 $ cat sentences.txt
 Arrived compass prepare an on as.
 ```
-Although `cat` is not (by far) the most suitable way for inspecting the content of a file (we will cover more advanced ones in [Section 1.5](#15-advanced-file-inspection)), you will frequently find it useful as a fast and simple way of getting the contents of a file printed on screen. `cat` is indeed one of the most frequently typed commands.
+Although `cat` is not (by far) the most suitable way for inspecting the content of a file (we will cover more advanced ones in [Section 1.5](#15-advanced-file-inspection)), you will often find it useful as a fast and simple way of getting the contents of a file printed on screen. `cat` is indeed one of the most frequently typed commands.

-Imagine that now you want to add the second sentence of [Figure 12](#fig_random_text) into `sentences.txt`.
+Imagine that you now want to add the second sentence of [Figure 12](#fig_random_text) into `sentences.txt`.
 You can do it by using a feature known as output appending, i.e., the message to be printed is appended to an existing file starting from the end.
 Output appending is referred to by means of the `>>` operator.
-Our goal is achieved by means of the following command:
+We do this by means of the following command:

 ```bash
 $ echo "Reasonable particular on my it in sympathize." >> sentences.txt
 ```

-that, as expected,  transforms the file such that it now contains the first two sentences:
+that, as expected, modifies the file such that it now contains the first two sentences:

 ```bash
 $ cat sentences.txt